-- How the conflict of interest between the market facilitator role and market manager\operator\role, when they were the same person, could not have been recognised earlier. - What due diligence had been undertaken in the appointment of the Market Facilitator. - What checks and balances were in place to ensure that the Market Facilitator is acting fairly, independently and in the interests of the traders as outlined in the \$106 conditions. - When the S106 obligations commenced and what the causal factors were in their becoming operational. - To identify any procedural failings in the prescribed six-monthly reporting arrangements for the section 106 agreement and take action if the report back obligation is incomplete. - To publicly clarify the position on the section 106 agreement, given the Panel heard evidence suggesting there had been a breach. - How a failure to monitor the S106 agreement occurred and could continue for so long while breaches of the S106 agreement were repeatedly reported. - How failure to monitor the S106 agreement had an impact on the council's public sector equalities obligations. - The investigation should analyse the impact of this, what remedies may be available and establish measures to ensure that there is no repetition in future.
+- How the conflict of interest between the market facilitator role and market operator role, when they were the same person, could not have been recognised earlier. - What due diligence had been undertaken in the appointment of the Market Facilitator. - What checks and balances were in place to ensure that the Market Facilitator is acting fairly, independently and in the interests of the traders as outlined in the S106 conditions. - When the S106 obligations commenced and what the causal factors were in their becoming operational. - To identify any procedural failings in the prescribed six-monthly reporting arrangements for the section 106 agreement and take action if the report back obligation is incomplete. - To publicly clarify the position on the section 106 agreement, given the Panel heard evidence suggesting there had been a breach.